troystribling/BlueCap/README.md

 ### <a name="peripheraldiscovered">Service Scanning</a>

-CentralManager scans for advertising peripherals are initiated by calling the CentralManager methods,
+Central scans for advertising peripherals are initiated by calling the BlueCap CentralManager methods,

 ```swift
 // Scan promiscuously for all advertising peripherals